+This Section is currently being reevaluated.
+Should there be changes to the form, the Ministry will notify the Bidders of such changes.

 The supplier undertakes to purchase all the insurance specified below from an authorized insurer on its behalf and on behalf of the State of Israel – Ministry of Health and present them to the Ministry of Health including all required coverage and terms with liability limits no less than the following.